 Please help us support the North Carolina Junior High Power Rifle Team by buying tickets to the raffle.
 All proceeds go to support the team for buying needed supplies and covering transportation and entry fees to matches.
 The team even competes at Camp Perry, OH in the National Rifle Matches each summer.
 Everything is getting much more expensive so our juniors need all the help we can give them to make sure we can field a well equipped team.
 The button will take you to the junior raffle page, or click on the menu choice at top.

 The North Carolina Sheriffs’ Association has published a reference guide for current firearms laws in North Carolina.
 It will be used by Sheriffs around the state to train their Officers, and likely used by other law enforcement agencies as well.
 It is highly recommended everyone read this to gain a better understanding of our laws as well as how law enforcement personnel are trained.
-It can be accessed at the button below.
+It and other related documents can be accessed at the button below.

 For two decades, NRA’s Youth Education Summit (Y.E.S.) has brought of some of America’s most bright, ambitious, and patriotic youth to our nation's capital each summer for a week of fun they'll never forget.
 Students engage with political leaders, visit historical monuments, and apply their skills in competitive debates, all to enrich and inspire the future of our nation.
 The mission of the Y.E.S. program is to help students explore our American government, Bill of Rights and the U.S. Constitution, while encouraging them to become responsible citizens who participate in the democratic process and return to their community with a proactive voice for the Second Amendment.